lee-to/moonshine-doc/en/appearance/colors.md

 ```

 > [!WARNING]
-> `Layout` loads after `ServiceProvider` and will take precedence, so when using color specifications through `ServiceProvider`, ensure they are not overridden in `Layout`
+> `Layout` loads after `ServiceProvider` and will take precedence, so when using color specifications through `ServiceProvider`, ensure they are not overridden in `Layout`.